danieldiamond/gitlab-analytics/.gitlab/issue_templates/onboarding.md

 - [ ] Create a new issue in the Analytics project (this project).
 As you proceed and things are unclear, document it in the issue.
 Don't worry about organizing it; just brain dump it into the issue!
 This will help us iterate on the onboarding process.

 **Getting your computer set up locally**
+* Make sure that you have [created your SSH keys](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) prior to running this.
+You can check this by typing `ssh -T git@gitlab.com` into your terminal which should return "Welcome to GitLab, " + your_username
+* THE NEXT STEPS SHOULD ONLY BE RUN ON YOUR GITLAB-ISSUED LAPTOP.
+If you run this on your personal computer, we take no responsibility for the side effects.
-- [ ] Open your computer's built-in terminal app.
+* [ ] Open your computer's built-in terminal app.
 Run the following:
 ```
 curl https://gitlab.com/gitlab-data/analytics/raw/master/admin/onboarding_script.sh > ~/onboarding_script.sh
 bash ~/onboarding_script.sh
 rm ~/onboarding_script.sh
 ```
    * This may take a while, and it might ask you for your password (multiple times) before it's done.
-   * Make sure that you have [created your SSH keys](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) prior to running this.
-      * You can check this by typing `ssh -T git@gitlab.com` into your terminal which should return "Welcome to GitLab, " + your_username
-   * This will download iTerm2 and set up atom as your text editor.
+Here's what this does:
+      * Installs iTerm, a mac-OS terminal replacement
+      * Installs Atom, an open source text editor.
+Atom is reccomended because of its support for dbt autocompletion.
+      * Installing dbt, the open source tool we use for data transformations.
+      * Installing goto, an easy way to move through the file system.
+[Please find here more details on how to use goto](https://github.com/iridakos/goto)
+      * Installing anaconda, how we recommend folks get there python distribution.
    * You will be able to `goto analytics` from anywhere to go to the analytics repo locally (you will have to open a new terminal window for `goto` to start working.)
    * You will be able to `gl_open` from anywhere within analytics to open the repo in the UI.
    * Your default python version should now be python 3.